manavsehgal/reactspeedcoding/manuscript/c08-refactor-existing-components.md

 }
 ~~~~~~~

-Another benefit from this refactoring is reduced, easier to read code for
+Another benefit from this refactoring is reduced and easier to read code for
 our ```CardStack``` render method.
 Notice how we are passing ```message```
 property without initializing it with a value.
 React understands this as a
 boolean property with value as true.